 - Provide training, guidance to employees on BW’s anti-bribery policy.

 - Report gifts and entertainment according to HR guidelines for shore based employees.

-- Record gifts and entertainment exceeding a value of USD 300 on board.
+- Record all gifts and entertainment received or given on board.

 Employees are responsible for reporting infringements of any applicable laws in the jurisdictions in which BW operates and in particular with respect to the UK Bribery Act 2010.